scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

     class NormalUser       // the full name of this class is users.normalusers.NormalUser
 ```

-Note that the package names are followed by a colon, and that the defininitions within
+Note that the package names are followed by a colon, and that the definitions within
 a package are indented.

 The advantages of this approach are that it allows for package nesting, and provides more obvious control of scope and encapsulation, especially within the same file.